*Updated October, 28 2022

 The fintech industry also witnessed incredible growth during the pandemic.
 Investments in fintech in 2021 nearly doubled from 2020.
 Forty-two fintech unicorns were born only in the third quarter of 2021, with a total of 200 new unicorns for the whole year.

 What’s more, fintech startups accounted for one third of all new unicorns in the last quarter of 2021.
-But is this the same sort of fintech industry we’ve had for years, just growing at an increased rate?
+But is this the same sort of fintech industry we’d had for years, just growing at an increased rate?
 Or is fintech setting course in a new direction, one that addresses problems that previously existed, but were made more evident during these trying times?

 In fact, 2021 reports show that while the US is still the leader in global fintech deals with a share of 38%, it’s closely followed by one of the fastest-growing economies in the world - Asia, with a share of 26%.
 Only Southeast Asia is home to 35 fintech unicorns.
-We’ll expand more on this later, but for now, it’s important to recognize that fintech has experienced this boom because it’s a sector that’s being developed all over the world, possibly in different ways.
+We’ll expand more on this later, but for now, it’s important to recognize that fintech has experienced this boom because it’s a sector that’s being developed all over the world, though possibly in different ways.

-How COVID-19 changed fintech
+How COVID-19 changed fintech development

 In its simplest form, lockdowns and similar restrictions of movement in the early COVID days meant that people needed access to financial services from their homes.
 In light of that, it’s no surprise that the fintech sub-sectors that experienced the most growth and underwent notable innovative changes were digital lending, digital payments, and digital capital raising.
-In fact, these three sub sectors accounted for over 50% of correspondents in a fintech market assessment study during COVID that totaled 1,385 fintech firms from 169 countries.
+In fact, these three sub-sectors accounted for over 50% of correspondents in a fintech market assessment study during COVID that totaled 1,385 fintech firms from 169 countries.

 The study tracked fintech during 2020 and found that most fintech firms were implementing changes in response to COVID-19.
 As much as 60% of correspondents in the study reported that they’ve launched new products or services in response to the pandemic, and 32% reported that they had plans to deploy such offerings.